boblefrag/mustachebox/README.md

 working version of Django >= 1.3.

-If you want to use the example backend and the page listing all the graphs already created you must install the docutils.
+If you want to use the example backend and the page listing all the graphs already created *you must install the docutils*.

 so just clone this repository :